A new platform for documentation and tutorials is launching soon.

-You can download an archived folder that contains the necessary files to join your client agents to the cluster.
+You can download an archive that contains the necessary files to connect your client agents to the cluster.
 The archive includes a default client configuration and certificate.
-Both should be considered secrets and should be kept in a secure location.
+To protect your cluster from unwanted connections, you should keep both the configuration file and the certificate in a secure location.

-- Click on a cluster in the ID column and choose Download to install Client Agents from the Access Consul menu.
+- Click on a cluster in the ID column.

-You can now use the files to deploy clients to your connected infrastrastructure environment.
+You can use these files to deploy clients to your connected infrastrastructure environment.

 »Deploy Clients to AWS

-You can deploy Consul clients to the following AWS runtime solutions operating in the virtual private cloud (VPC) that you connected.
+You can deploy Consul clients to the AWS runtime solution that operates in the virtual private cloud (VPC) you connected.

 »Amazon Elastic Kubernetes Service (EKS)

 EC2 is the virtual machine service for AWS.
-Refer to the following tutorial for isntructions on how to deploy clients to EC2: Connect a Consul Client to HCP Consul.
+For guidance on how to deploy clients to EC2, complete the Connect a Consul Client to HCP Consul tutorial.

 »Amazon Elastic Container Service (ECS)

 ECS is the native container orchestration platform for AWS.
-Use Terraform to complete the installation of Consul clients on ECS nodes.
-Refer to the following tutorial for instructions: Serverless Consul service mesh with ECS and HCP.
+For guidance on how to use Terraform to install Consul clients on ECS nodes, complete the Serverless Consul service mesh with ECS and HCP tutorial.